yadav412/yadav412/README.md

 ### About me

 Welcome to my profile!
-I'm focused on the intersection of systems and human behavior.
-Working on various projects and research that fit within this intersection.
+I am focused on HCI, technical product management and devops engineering.
+I am familar with ML and ML is familar with me.
+We nod politely at each other in the hallways. 😅

 💻 Software Systems @SFU
 🧠 Minor in Psychology